Toronto is a top destination for chocolate lovers

-That’s something you’ll learn after eating a lot of great chocolate.
-There are often several different grades of chocolate right within the same small shop.
+Something you’ll learn after eating a lot of great chocolate is that there are often several different grades of chocolate right within the same small shop.
 As in the case of SOMA and other fine chocolatemakers … they’re all good.
 But it is when you get to the purest of chocolate such as the single origin truffles, that you get the flavour, texture, and appearance that sets the best several grades above the rest.

 To me, really good chocolate is never too sweet, too bitter, or too gritty.
 It should be silky smooth (in texture), pure (in ingredients) and intense (in flavour.)
 And I know I will always find that in the remarkable quality of chocolates I get from SOMA chocolatemaker of Toronto.
 They are considered by many to be the best Canada has to offer, and indeed, one of the best in the world.

 Another great chocolate creation made by SOMA is the Milk Old School bar (available in a milk or dark chocolate version.)
 This thing is addictive!
-The bar is made from 38% Venezuelan Criollo and is crunchy with cocoa nibs.
-I live it, and it is surprisingly unsweet for a ‘milk’ chocolate.
+The bar is now made from Madagascar Trinitario 66% cacao and is crunchy with cocoa nibs.
+I love it, and it is surprisingly unsweet for a ‘milk’ chocolate.
 I loved it paired with a nice glass of the Washington-made Merlot pictured above.
 This delicious treat was previously made using Venezuelan Criollo, but Cynthia at SOMA told me that they’ve switched out much of their previously Venezuelan chocolate recipes for other varietals where quality of the beans can be more securely traced and ensured.